MicheleDelliVeneri/DeepFocus/README.md

 `conda update conda`
 `conda update --all`

--  Move inside the DeepFocus directory and use the requirements.txt to create a conda environment with all the packages needed to run DeepFocus
+-  Move inside the DeepFocus directory and use the `requirements.txt` to create a conda environment with all the packages needed to run DeepFocus

-`conda create --name DeepFocusEnv --file requirements.txt` this command will create  a conda environment named DeepFocus with inside already all the needed packages to run DeepFocus.
+`conda create --name DeepFocusEnv --file requirements.txt`

 Activate the environment `conda activate DeepFocusEnv` and you are ready to go.

 ## Instructions